Introduction: What Makes a Dog Breed Rare?

 Category | Details |

-Origin | Italy |
+Origin | Italy (Romagna region) |

 Lagotto Romagnolo translates to lake dog from Romagna.
 The small- to medium-sized dog has a woolly coat that comes in shades of white, off-white, and shades of brown.
 These dogs are renowned for their non-shedding, waterproof coats.

 The Lagotto Romagnolo has a sharp sense of smell and is particularly adept at hunting truffles.
 These loyal dogs are highly trainable.
 They are also friendly and sociable towards humans and other dogs.
 Today, the breed is nearly extinct, with fewer than 500 dogs in the United States.
-The life expectancy of the breed is 15-17 years.
+The life expectancy of this breed is 15-17 years.

 Canaan Dog (aka Kelev K’naani)